Public Health Development Standard

 Background

-Potential environmental and climate threats to impacted communities merit a higher level of engagement, review, and consent to ensure that communities are not forced to bear disproportionate environmental and health risks.
+Potential public health, environmental and climate threats to impacted communities merit a higher level of engagement, review, and consent to ensure that communities are not forced to bear disproportionate risks.
 The burden of proof that a proposed action will not harm communities, including through cumulative exposure effects, should fall on polluting industries and on the local Government in its zoning and regulatory role, not the communities themselves.

 Eugene has pledged “No more J.H.
 Baxters!”

-The City of Eugene must evaluate impacts to communities and establish public health safeguards within 1/4 mile of sensitive sites.
+The City of Eugene can build off the state requirements by intentionally making health and safety part of their mitigation strategies.
+For example, impacts to communities from air, land and water pollution can be mitigated by establishing public health safeguards within 1/4 mile of sensitive sites.
 Sensitive sites are defined as places where people are most likely to reside, study, heal and be cared for.
 This includes homes, apartments, parks and playgrounds, public and private schools and school yards, preschools and daycares, nursing homes, hospitals and licensed care facilities).

 If adopted, this policy has the opportunity to ensure that Eugene grows its economy responsibly, without placing an undue burden on our most vulnerable community members, while also helping to alleviate conflicts associated with industrial zoning.
 This will, in turn, make industrial development more predictable for companies and communities alike.